SuperDARN/rst/docs/dev/issues.md

 To create an new label got [RST labels](https://github.com/SuperDARN/rst/labels) and click on [New label](https://github.com/SuperDARN/rst/labels)

-Give a concise name for the label then a description on what this label is reference to.
+Give a concise name for the label and provide a description.
 A color can be randomly generated or chosen based on the hex value.
 Please avoid similar colors to other labels if possible.

 Then click on *Create Label*.

-Please note to do not create a new label while creating a new issue as this can delete the issue being created.
+Avoid creating new labels when creating a new issue: this can delete the issue being created!

-## Open ended Issues
+## Open-ended Issues

-Sometimes Issues can be open ended especially discussion issues.
+Sometimes Issues can be open-ended, especially discussion issues.
 Here are some steps to make progress on the issue and prevent it going **stale**:
 - Label it with *telecon* if needs to be further discussed in a telecon with DAWG members
-- Once a general idea is established, close the issue and create a project to break into a defined tasks.
+- Once a general idea is established, close the issue and create a project to break it into a defined tasks.
 Open the first task as an issue, see [projects](projects.md).